zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/dstore-script-repo/dstore-script-repo.md

 ## **Step 2:** Create Pandas DataFrames and load them into Autonomous Database

 In this step, you will work with three data set - IRIS data set, Diabetes data set, and Boston data set.
-Here, you will learn how to:
+You will learn how to:

 * Load these three data sets and for each combine the target and predictors into a single DataFrame
 * Create and display the columns for each data set